 If you would like to talk with me to discuss concerns and needs about yourself or about a young person or child in your care, you can contact me via a phone call or email.
 I know that it can be hard to make this first call so if I am unable to pick up your call, you can text me or leave a voice message with your name and contact details, and I will get back to you as soon as I can.

-You can learn more about my work on www.lincolnchildtherapy.com
+You can learn more about my work (including Covid-19 related updates) on my website www.lincolnchildtherapy.com

 Training, qualifications & experience

 - Masters in Integrative Child and Adolescent Psychotherapy (Terapia and Middlesex University, London)